tokenized/docs/protocol-field-types.md

             uint(2)
         </td>
         <td>
-            The index of the input sending the tokens
+            The index of the input/output (depending on context) sending/receiving the tokens.
              Example: 0
         </td>
     </tr>